Catallactic/catallactic-site/docs/whitepaper.md

 The product has achieved initial success.
 For practicality, the actual use of the technology has generated real income, and for meme, the admirers are huge, KOLs promote it widely, etc. This is where you sell because the risk is high, profits should be secured and the focus should be on the second stage of the J curve.

 #### 8.3.3.
-Indifference Curves
+Trade Function

 As we discussed, the spot price is only suitable for infinitesimal trades and only applies for specific amount of the traded goods.
 For a more generic relationship on trading goods covering a broader range of amount we have to introduce the concept of Indifference Curves.

-From wikipedia In economics, an indifference curve connects points on a graph representing different quantities of two goods, points between which a consumer is indifferent.
+From wikipedia In economics, an **Indifference curve** connects points on a graph representing different quantities of two goods, points between which a consumer is indifferent.
 That is, any combinations of two products indicated by the curve will provide the consumer with equal levels of utility, and the consumer has no preference for one combination or bundle of goods over a different combination on the same curve. **One can also refer to each point on the indifference curve as rendering the same level of utility (satisfaction) for the consumer**.

 <div style={{textAlign: 'center'}}>
 	<img src="https://upload.wikimedia.org/wikipedia/commons/f/f6/Simple-indifference-curves.svg" width="30%"></img>